OpenVoiceOS/ovos-technical-manual/docs/intents.md

 - **Padatious** is a light-weight neural network that is trained on whole phrases.
 You can find the official documentation [here](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/padatious)
 - **Adapt** is a keyword based parser.
 You can find the official documentation [here](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/adapt)

+> NOTE: Padatious doesnt handle numbers well, internally sees all digits as "#".
+If you need to use digits in your intents, it is recommended you use Adapt instead.

 We will now look at each in more detail, including how to use them in a Skill.

 ## Keyword Intents